 - Some over the counter drugs (Aspirin and Antacids)

-- Possibly other prescription drugs such as anti-depressants, sleeping pills, and SSRI’s (selective serotonin reuptake inhibitors)
+- Possibly prescription drugs such as anti-depressants, sleeping pills, and SSRI’s (selective serotonin reuptake inhibitors)

 Many of my patients ask mostly about probiotics and less often ask about prebiotics.
 This is a term that you may not hear as frequently since it’s not talked about in the media as much.
 We are discovering that prebiotics are just as important if not more.
-Prebiotics are essentially indigestible carbohydrates (specialized plant fiber) that feed our healthy bacteria and are found in the gastrointestinal tract.
-Without them our probiotics would not survive, as they are good bacteria promoters.
+Prebiotics are essentially indigestible carbohydrates (specialized plant fiber) that feed probiotics and are found in the gastrointestinal tract.
+Without them our probiotics would not survive.

 If we eat food or a product that contains both prebiotics and probiotics that work together synergistically then we call this a synbiotic.
 An example of this is when we eat yogurt and bananas together or stir fry with tempeh and asparagus at the same meal.
 I like to try to pair these types of food together to get the biggest potential benefit.